arbor-sim/arbor/doc/cpp_cable_cell.rst

    .. cpp:member:: bool coalesce_synapses

-   when synapse dynamics are sufficiently simple, the states of synapses within the same discretized element can be combined for better performance. this is true by default.
+   when synapse dynamics are sufficiently simple, the states of synapses within the same discretised element can be combined for better performance. this is true by default.

    .. cpp:member:: std::unordered_map<std::string, int> ion_species